Does Flock Share Data With ICE?

 - Flock never shares data on its own

-- Customers may limit, revoke, or deny data access at any time
+- Customers control who they share their data with, and may limit, revoke, or deny data access at any time

 Flock Does Not Share Data on Customers’ Behalf and Has No Contract With ICE